AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/docs/README.md

 This will create the VM with VirtualBox, setup the GNS3 server, install docker and import the entire project.

+#### Open the GNS3 Client

+After deploying the project, to open the GNS3 client, you have to go to `http://localhost:3081/`.

 ### Docker Integration with GNS3

 - GNS3 is configured to seamlessly integrate with Docker, leveraging containerization for network service deployment.